 Device consulting expertise meets clinical development excellence

-Biopharmaceutical therapeutics increasingly target specific genetic abnormalities, and determining whether those abnormalities exist and whether the proposed therapy will work requires a companion diagnostic device to identify specific genetic, proteomic, or gene expression markers.
+Biopharmaceutical therapeutics increasingly target specific genetic abnormalities, and determining whether those abnormalities exist and whether the proposed therapy will work requires a companion device to identify specific genetic, proteomic, or gene expression markers.

 Many of our people come from sponsor companies, so they know what to ask up front: What indication provides the best return on investment?
 What claims make sense?
 What about pricing, and ensuring that your device will qualify for separate reimbursement?

-- We understand the differences among categories of medical devices and diagnostics
+- We understand the differences among categories of medical devices

 - Our regulatory professionals track the latest U.S. and European policy shifts and regulatory requirements